April 12, 2017 at 2:19 pm #279

 Many Bodies were diinterred from the DYCKMAN-NAGEL CEMETERY located in Inwood.
 I am sure there were many African American burials nearby this site.
 Maps from the early 1900s indicate that the cemetery was bounded by Ninth and Tenth Avenues and 212th and 213th Streets in Inwood.April 8, 2018 at 7:28 pm #413

 Thanks for sharing this, Tom.
 These sorts of advertisements are the closest thing these people had to a biography.
 They always seem to raise more questions.
 Interesting that Andrew Saxton was Catholic.
 I wonder how common that was.
 It is also interesting that he had a skilled profession–that of cooper.
-The Van Cortlandt’s also had a slave working as their miller (described above).
-It just goes to show how much of the family business relied on slaves.
-Slaves probably harvested the wheat, milled it into flour, and made the barrels to have it shipped.
+The Van Cortlandts also had an enslaved person working as their miller (described above).
+It just goes to show how much of the family business relied on slavery.
+Enslaved people probably harvested the wheat, milled it into flour, and made the barrels to have it shipped.

-It has been said that there was a slave burial ground in Van Cortlandt Park.
+It has been said that there was an African burial ground in Van Cortlandt Park.
 The condition of the remaining gravestones in Van Cortlandt is of great concern to me but I will write about that here.
-I want to keep the focus of this thread on the slaves in the area because there is still many more stories to tell.April 21, 2018 at 4:22 pm #447
+I want to keep the focus of this thread on the enslaved people in the area because there is still many more stories to tell.April 21, 2018 at 4:22 pm #447

 On the Manhattan side of the Spuyten Duyvil Creek, in today’s Marble Hill, you could find Hyatt’s Tavern.
 Cole Thompson wrote about the tavern on his excellent blog.
 In Cole’s article, he writes that Washington was rumored to have visited the tavern in 1789.
 He actually documented the visit in his diary, here.
 I am intrigued by Washington’s statement in the diary entry about the “Six Servants which composed [his] Retinue.”
 Is that the polite southern way of referring to slaves?
 If yes, they would not have been the only slaves at the tavern that night.
 According to the 1790 census, Caleb Hyatt, the innkeeper, had three slaves.
 The 1790 census reveals a shockingly large number of slaves in the neighborhood at that time.April 22, 2018 at 3:04 am #448